 How is the IARU organisation structured and how are its officers appointed?

 Worldwide the Administrative Council (AC) leads the IARU.
 Representatives of each Region propose candidates for President and Vice-President of the IARU, whose term of office is five years.

 The officers for the Region 1 Executive Committee (EC) are appointed for a three-year period through a vote of Member Society representatives at the triennial General Conference.

 Region 1 has a number of Committees and coordinators performing a variety of tasks.
-For details see the “Committees and Working Group” menu to the left
+For details see the “Committees and Working Group” page and menu LINK

 What are the current IARU Region 1 objectives?